DaronSchmit/readmeaker/README.md

 Otherwise, a user may go to  https://daronschmit.github.io/DaronDayScheduler/ to see the webpage deployed live, or to the GitHub repository at https://github.com/DaronSchmit/DaronDayScheduler.

 ## Usage
 Using git bash or your favorite terminal with node installed, navigate to directory of the program and run `npm i` to install all necessary modules (which is basically just inquirer.
 Alternately, use `npm i inquirer`).
 Then run `node index.js` to run the javascript file.
 The new README.md file will be placed in /newREADME so as to keep it from overwriting any existing README files.
+See gif below or go to this link for a video walkthrough https://drive.google.com/file/d/1QDXyZbFSgSRrVcQeUMb-IezaNHRpkeSy/view

 ![Readmeaker Setup and Usage](./Assets/usage-demo.gif)